projectgranary/docs/developer-reference/api-reference/belt-api.md

 {% endswagger-response %}
 {% endswagger %}

-Possible values for the status attribute in the response body for "python-framework" belts:
+Possible values for the status attribute in the response body for "python-callback" belts:

 | Status                 | Description                                                        |
 | ---------------------- | ------------------------------------------------------------------ |